spicyboys/drg-completionist/README.md

 _DRG Completionist_ is a fully-fledged [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_application), which means it will automatically continue to function without an Internet connection and can be installed as a stand-alone app on supported browsers _(e.g., Google Chrome, Microsoft Edge, Safari on iOS)_.
 The app is also responsively designed for both desktop and mobile use, and it supports using both mouse and touchscreen on nearly any screen size.
 We recommend installing this app via your browser for the best experience.

-While progress can be input by clicking and tapping the old-fashioned way, _DRG Completionist_ also includes a snazzy [WASM](https://en.wikipedia.org/wiki/WebAssembly)-based save file parsing tool that locally analyzes your PC's Deep Rock Galactic save file.
+While progress can be input by clicking and tapping the old-fashioned way, _DRG Completionist_ also utilizes a custom snazzy [WASM](https://en.wikipedia.org/wiki/WebAssembly)-based [save file parsing tool](https://github.com/BobertForever/drg-save-parser) that locally analyzes your PC's Deep Rock Galactic save file.
 Simply upload your save file and the Save Parser will automatically input your current progress into each page so you don't have to!

 _The Steam save file is located here by default on Windows, but may vary based on your install location:_